This article was last updated by on

 • Coconut nectar is high in inulin which aids in the digestion process.

-• The nectar doesn’t have any external additives, making it good for health.
+• The nectar has no external additives, making it good for health.

 • It contains many nutrients and minerals and is healthier than refined sugar.